PKUFlyingPig/cs-self-learning/docs/CS学习规划.en.md

 ### Web Development

-Front-end and back-end development are often overlooked in computer science curricula, but mastering these skills has many benefits, such as building your personal website or creating an impressive presentation website for your course projects.
+Front-end development is often overlooked in computer science curricula, but mastering these skills has many benefits, such as building your personal website or creating an impressive presentation website for your course projects.

 #### Two-Week Crash Course